THE ULTIMATE ECLIPSE TRIP

 The NAMORATUNGA site consists of 19 pillars.
 The technique that Doyle and Frank used was to project the precession of the earth’s axis back in time, and by doing so were able to emulate the 7 star alignments that the now extinct Borana people made around 300 BC, thus creating an accurate lunar calendar.

-ASTRONOMY RESEARCH TRIP
+ASTRONOMY RESEARCH EXPEDITION

 1989 - GREAT ZIMBABWE RUINS